 Why homemade probiotics are the way to go

-Upon return home from Asia, my daughter “forced” the household onto her probiotics bandwagon.
+Upon return home from Asia, my daughter "forced" the household onto her probiotics bandwagon.
 Not the worst.
-Her claim was that sauerkraut, kimchi, kombucha etc at the supermarket are more regulated, sometimes pasteurized, hence not packed with the good-for-your-gut bacteria.
+Her claim was that the sauerkraut, kim chi, kombucha etc at the supermarket are more regulated, sometimes pasteurized, hence not packed with the good-for-your-gut bacteria.
 Homemade is the way to go to get the kim chi benefits.

 In Asia, fermented foods are a standard at meals.
 She said even at restaurants people would order a plate of pickled vegetables.

 What?
 No fermentation weights??

-I appreciate that this recipe is vegetarian.
-I’ll leave adding shrimp/octopus/fish to the kimchi pros.
-This one’s prep is just under an hour.
-No need for fermentation weights, I’ve got a hack for that.
+I appreciate that this recipe for making kim chi is vegetarian.
+I'll leave adding shrimp/octopus/fish to the pros.
+This one's prep is just under an hour.
+No need for fermentation weights, I've got a hack for that.
 Jar it and forget it for 3 days.
-Another thing, this kimchi has come out perfect time after time.
-My daughter says she went through a lot of duds before this shop keeper handed over Korean kimchi recipe gold.
+Another thing, this kim chi has come out perfect time after time.
+My daughter says she went through a lot of duds before this shop keeper handed over recipe gold.

 Step by Step How to Make Kim chi